Growing Your Business, Lesson 2: Projects & Files to Get You Booked

 - Divide equally: the total Invoice amount, divided equally across all payments

 To edit the When field: click on the dates to edit the values.
 You can choose due dates from the following list of options:

 - Upon Receipt: payment due on the date the invoice is sent

 - The Project date: whenever your Project start date is set for

-- A fixed date on the calendar
+- A Custom date: select a fixed due date on the calendar

 To add or remove payments from the schedule if necessary:

 - Add: Click Add Another Payment at the bottom of the section